pothi/nginx-brotli/README.md

 ## How to install?

+Run the script as `root` and the script tries to install the `.deb` files automatically, replacing the existing Nginx installation.

-Once you have the `.deb` files, install them using `sudo dpkg -i nginx*.deb`.
+Or you can install manually using `sudo dpkg -i nginx*.deb`, once you have the `.deb` files at the end of the execution of the script.

 ## How to compile?

-Download the script, go through what it does and execute it under the user with sudo privilege.
+Download the script, go through what it does (note: never trust any script on the internet) and execute it as root user.
 It may take a while to compile depending on the memory and CPU in your server.

+## Contributors and Sources

+* [Rafał Michalski](https://github.com/PLumowina) - provided patch for gcc-8 and brought a number of best practices to this script (yet to merge his changes, though).
+* [Eugene Kliuchnikov](https://github.com/eustas) - this script is based on his work at [https://github.com/eustas/ngx_brotli](https://github.com/eustas/ngx_brotli).